SharePoint/sp-dev-docs/docs/general-development/working-with-tasks-in-sharepoint-workflows-using-visual-studio-2012.md

-1. In Visual Studio 2012, press **F5** or click the **Start** button.
-If testing in an on-premises local install of SharePoint, Visual Studio 2012 will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
+1. In Visual Studio, press **F5** or click the **Start** button.
+If testing in an on-premises local install of SharePoint, Visual Studio will start the Workflow Manager Test Service Host utility and deploy the workflow to the developer site.
 After a moment, the developer site will open.

 2. Navigate to the **Announcements** list and create a new item.
 After creating the item, start the custom workflow manually.